 Use our short and simple video tutorial and learn how to check oil levels in your car and top them up the clean and easy way!

-Regularly checking engine oil levels is an important part of car maintenance.
+Regularly checking and topping up engine oil is an important part of car maintenance.
 Without sufficient engine oil, a car will quickly seize up, overheat and even sustain considerable damage.
 And effectively increase the depreciation rate of your vehicle .

-That’s why we put together this handy video guide to show you the quick and simple process of making an oil check and topping up oil levels!
+That’s why we put together this handy video guide to show you how quick and simple it is to check oil levels and how to top up oil in your car!

-You can also follow our step-by-step checklist below for a written guide on checking & refilling oil.
+You can also follow our step-by-step checklist below for a written guide on how to top up engine oil.

 You'll need a cloth or rag to wipe off excess oil.
 Lint-free cloths prevent fluff sticking to your dipstick!